kartik1611/Cancer-Prediction/README.md

 Research indicates that most experienced physicians can diagnose cancer with 79 percent accuracy while 91 percent correct diagnosis is achieved using machine learning techniques.

-Here I while classify tumors into malignant or benign tumors using features of pain from several cell images.

 The data set has five hundred and sixty nine instances which divided between them some of them  malignant and some ofbenign.